Kashmir is an international dispute: UN

 Qureshi said three Indian officials were involved in carrying out the latest Kashmir doctrine of Prime Minister Modi.

-“India is functioning on a dual doctrine.
-The three people carrying this doctrine out are Modi, Home Minister Amit Shah and National Security Advisor Ajit Doval, “he said.
+"India is functioning on a dual doctrine.
+The three people carrying this doctrine out are Modi, Home Minister Amit Shah and National Security Adviser Ajit Doval, “he said.

 Qureshi was visibly upset over the statement of Indian Defense Minister who hinted at doing away with India’s no first use nuclear policy.